UWSEDS/uwseds.github.io/prior_classes/spring2019/software.md

 are widely used for sharing codes and collaborative development of software.
 Bash and git are part of Linux and Mac OSX.
+**For Windows users, there are several pathes...** The first set of instructions below (using gitbash) has been the standard for the last several years.
+However, recent versions of Windows 10 support with Windows Subsystem for Linux to run ubuntu nativelly within Windows 10.
+This provides more seemless integration and does so with fewer headaches.
+Instructions are here: https://docs.microsoft.com/en-us/windows/wsl/install-win10 .
+You can use the Windows Store to install Ubuntu.

+(Older method):
 Windows users should install gitbash.
 (See https://git-scm.com/download/win.)
 Look [here](https://github.com/UWSEDS/uwseds.github.io/blob/master/software_windows_texteditor.md)
 for more